Ketopluto/leetcode-app/README.md

 #Access it locally at: http://127.0.0.1:5000/

-### 🔗 2.
-Database Setup
-The app uses an SQLite database (stats.db) included in the repository.
-Run migrations or updates if needed using Flask commands.

-### 🌍 3.
-Deploying Your Own Version
-This app can be deployed for free on platforms like Render or Railway.
-If you want to deploy your version, you can follow these steps:

-- Push your code to a GitHub repository.
-- Link it to Render.
-- Enjoy your live app in minutes!

 ## 🛠️ Tech Stack
 - Frontend: 🖌️ HTML, CSS
 - Backend: 🐍 Python, Flask
-- Database: 📂 SQLite
 - Deployment: 🚀 Render

 ## 🤝 Contributing